2022 Joseph Reed Award for Urban Design, Australian Institute of Architects Victorian Chapter Awards

-The scope of the works included new builds, refurbishments and upgrades to multiple buildings, in particular:
+The scope of the works included working with Architectus to deliver new builds, refurbishments and upgrades to multiple buildings, in particular:

 - Delivery of a new modern and fit-for-purpose education facility – Building G – integrated with existing heritage significant Buildings E & H

 - Refurbishment and repurposing of existing heritage Buildings E & H